-Software distributed under the License is distributed on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, either express or implied.
+Software distributed under the License is distributed on an "AS IS" basis, WITHOUT WAR-RANTY OF ANY KIND, either express or implied.
 See the License for the specific language governing rights and limitations under the License.

-The Original Code is The Initial Developer of the Original Code is Portions created by are Copyright (C) All Rights Reserved.
-Contributor(s): Alternatively, the contents of this file may be used under the terms of the license (the "[] License"), in which case the provisions of [] License are applicable instead of those above.
-If you wish to allow use of your version of this file only under the terms of the [] License and not to allow others to use your version of this file under the MPL, indicate your decision by deleting the provisions above and replace them with the notice and other provisions required by the [] License.
-If you do not delete the provisions above, a recipient may use your version of this file under either the MPL or the [] License."
+The Original Code is The Initial D eveloper of the Original Code is · Portions created by are Copyright (C) All Rights Reserved.
+Contributor(s): Alternatively, the contents of this file may be used under the terms of the license (the "[] License"), in which case the provisions of [$$] License are applicable e instead of those above.
+If you v vish to allow use of your version of t his file only under the ter ms of the [] License and no t to allow others to use your version n of this file under the Mi PL, indicate your decision by dele eting the provisions above and replace e them with the notice and l other provisions required by the e [] License.
+If you do not delete the provisions above, a re ecipient may use your version of this file under either the MPL or the [[] License."
+INOTE, The toxt of this Exhibit A max differ slight ler frame that tare of the mati and in the Course

 [NOTE: The text of this Exhibit A may differ slightly from the text of the notices in the Source Code files of the Original Code.
-You should use the text of this Exhibit A
+You should use the text of this Exhibit A rather than the text found in the Original Code Source Code for Your Modifications.]